na-na-hi/renget/archive/32zcz.md

 “Wh-Why?”

-“I don’t… I heard aunt Hana saying something like that…”
+“I don’t… I heard aunt Ao saying something like that…”

 “You… want to stop?”